A Pioneer

 Assem Salam, Rana grew up in Beirut, Lebanon.
 Her father gifted her a Vespa at the age of fifteen which inspired her to explore the city’s streets, unconsciously exposing her to the shaabi (popular) culture that later became her inspiration.

-Her mother, Josephine Bisharat, born in Jerusalem, studied at Vassar College, NY, followed by a fellowship to Harvard University focusing on Middle Eastern studies.
+Her mother, Josephine Bisharat, born in Jerusalem, studied at Vassar College, NY, followed by a fellowship at Harvard University focusing on Middle Eastern studies.
 She then returned to the Middle East to teach at both the American University of Cairo and then Beirut.

-She loved cooking and baking, which had a huge impact on Rana’s childhood, growing up surrounded by cookbooks such as The Joy of Cooking, Chez Panisse, and A Book of Middle Eastern Food by
+She loved cooking and baking, which had a huge impact on Rana’s childhood, growing up surrounded by cookbooks such as

 one more thing…

-It’s easy to see how these brands have influenced
+Inspired by Paul Smith, Sonja Rykiel, and Kate Spade, It’s easy to see how these brands have influenced Rana's work.

 Rana Salam’s career took off straight out of college when she designed the windows of the upscale London store Harvey Nichols, translating hand-painted Beirut street billboards and pop stars into glamorous Western icons such as Bettie Page and Brigitte Bardot.
 Soon, Liberty of London embraced the flair of Middle Eastern street art and commissioned Rana to design their then-new swimwear department.